coderefinery/coderefinery.org/content/blog/2022-11-25-lessons-learned-sep-2022 copy.md

     - Info from emails sent could be also in manuals except for the links

 ### Lesson coordination
-- very little interaction among participants in the in-person room
+- Very little interaction among participants in the in-person room
-- flipped learning: have people watch videos / read the docs and then come onsite/online to discuss and solve problems?
+- Flipped learning: have people watch videos / read the docs and then come onsite/online to discuss and solve problems?
-- should we do more async teaching/learning?
+- Should we do more async teaching/learning?
-- lunch time was an issue in JYU and CSC (But people managed when topic to come after break was announced before break so that they knew if they could skip without losing the thread)
+- Lunch time was an issue in JYU and CSC (But people managed when topic to come after break was announced before break so that they knew if they could skip without losing the thread)

 ### Zoom and OBS
-- ask ELs not to speak in learners Zoom while lecturers speak in Twitch
+- Ask Exercise leaders (ELs) not to speak in learners Zoom while lecturers speak in Twitch
-- The goal was to have Zoom instructions about BO rooms aaand open BO rooms well before the stream starts but that did not happen, sorry.
-I opened them ~10 minutes before exercises -MJ
+- The goal was to have Zoom instructions about BO rooms and open BO rooms well before the stream starts but we didn't manage that this time.
+We opened them ~10 minutes before exercises.
 - Utilise Zoom annotate in co-teaching
 - Ex Zoom BO rooms:
   - Tech questions -room is difficult to follow if someone actually goes there